AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

       8 .: end;
       9 .:

-Then, results for the test driver where we can note that
+Then, for the test driver where we can note that

 - The two lines of the local ``Result`` definition are annotated,